Finding a Top Financial Advisor Firm in Madison, Wisconsin

 When working with EnRich, you choose between three levels of partnerships: full, strategic or portfolio management.
 A full partnership consists of financial planning and investment management.
 You’ll need a minimum of $250,000, and the firm will manage at least 80% of available assets.
 This combined service is what the firm calls Family CFO.
 EnRich sees it as taking care of the holistic financial picture of an individual or family.

 A strategic partnership consists of financial planning only.
 You’ll pay a flat annual retainer fee, but you will not be subject to the $250,000 minimum.
 This is best for those without enough funds to invest or those who want advice from the firm but not active investment management.

 The last option is just investment management by itself.
 You’ll need at least $250,000 for this option.
 The portfolio management option is best if you don’t require financial planning.

 Financial Wealth Management

 This fee-based firm was founded in 2006 and has more than $100 million in assets under management.
 Financial Wealth Management (FWM) has three advisors.

 You’ll need $200,000 to open and maintain an account through the limited discretionary asset management service.
 For other services, you likely will not need to meet that minimum, but it’s at the discretion of the firm.
 Services offered at FWM include retirement planning (including 401(k) plans), financial planning, business succession planning, insurance and asset allocation.

 Daniel Hyland is the sole owner of the firm and serves as president.
 He is a certified financial planner (CFP) and has worked in the financial planning and asset management industry for more than 35 years.

 Three additional professionals work for Financial Wealth Management, including an additional CFP.
-The firm does not employ a chartered financial analyst (CFA) or certified public accountant (CPA).

 Financial Wealth Management Investment Strategy